 Special discounts for group registrations through one of our partner institutions

 1. Create a user account on our platform Aurion (by clicking on “Create an account”)

 You do not have a user account on our platform:

 To access the English form, please press the button

 FREQUENTLY ASKED QUESTIONS

 Is the course only available during the second semester?
-Yes, from18 January to 7 May 2021.
+Yes, from 1st March to 18 June 2021.

 Can I benefit from a student grant for this course? ?
 No but we offer discounts for group registrations made through one of our partner institutions.